 TXT vs SRT subtitles

 TXT and SRT solve different problems.
-One is optimized for reading and note-taking, the other for timeline-based subtitle workflows.
+One is optimized for reading and note-taking, the other keeps subtitles synchronized with the video.

 Install Transcript Pro